prof3ssorSt3v3/mad9034/docs/assignments/assg8.md

 **Note:** To submit, you will

-- Complete lo-fi prototype (before Week 10-2)
+- Complete lo-fi prototype (before Week 10-2 class)
-- Test your app concept with your classmates in next class (Week 10-2)
+- Test your app concept with your classmates in next class (during Week 10-2)
 - Make design improvements to your wireframe work
 - Put all screens in one PDF document logically
 - Add annotations to identify each screen and explain your task flow